bitcraze/positioning_dataset/README.md

 2. Kalman filter.
 This method is used during regular flight, directly considers the sweeping angles and IMU sensor data, and fuses all the information in an Extended Kalman filter.
 The data collected here can quantify the expected flight accuracy and used to tune (or generally improve) the existing Kalman filter.

+### Steps

+1. Prepare Crazyflie 2.1
+	a. add decks: long header pins, uSD-card deck, Lighthouse deck, and active marker deck (from bottom to top)
+	b.
+Flash STM firmware (`dev-datacollection` branch)
+	c.
+Put config.txt on uSD card deck
+2. Prepare Motion Capture System
+	a.
+Calibration (make sure to select in "Tools/Project Options/Input Devices/Cameras/Marker Mode/Type" the "Passive" option; place origin triangle on ground; walk around waving the wand)
+	b.
+For tracking use the "untriggered active markers" mode (same menu as a.)
+	c.
+Switch to 300 Hz Update rate
+3. Prepare LightHouse
+	a.
+Calibrate using cfclient (Origin and orientation of LH and Mocap do not have to match)
+	b.
+Save the system config in the respective data folders
+4. Collect Data
+	a.
+Run scripts as outlined below
+	b.
+Copy the resulting logXX files from the uSD card to the respective data folders
+	c.
+Check collected data using the visualization/analysis scripts

 ### Experimental Setup

 #### Crazyflie

 Crazyflie 2.1 with long header pins, uSD-card deck, Lighthouse deck, and active marker deck (from bottom to top).
 Note that if you put the Lighthouse deck above the active marker deck, there will be interference.

-The firmware is currently in dev-datacollection, which is close to master with some additional event triggers.
+The firmware is currently in the `dev-datacollection` branch, which is close to master with some additional event triggers.

 #### Motion Capture

-We use Optitrack at 300 Hz in 'untriggered active markers' (in Qualisys Track Manager select Project Options/Cameras/Marker Mode/Type).

 We calibrate the system using the Qualisys calibration kit.
-First make sure in the Project Options/Cameras/Marker Mode/Type to "Passive".
+For calibration, make sure to select in "Tools/Project Options/Input Devices/Cameras/Marker Mode/Type" the "Passive" option.

+We use Optitrack at 300 Hz in "untriggered active markers" mode.

 #### Lighthouse